 Time Out editors have been seeking out the best of city life since 1968.
 We know that London is nothing without its restaurants, cafés, bars, pubs, theatres, music venues, nightclubs, cinemas, art galleries – and all the other local independently run places where people come together to eat, drink, laugh, think, cut loose and occasionally watch really bad stand-up comedy as a favour to a friend.

-If we don’t take action right now, countless venues will close for ever.
-This is not hyperbole.
+If we don’t take action right now, legendary London venues will close for ever.
+Some of them already have.
 Many places, already struggling to pay steep London bills, must now cope with months of lost revenue.
 Thousands of bartenders, waiters, cooks, artists, musicians, actors, filmmakers, designers and other creatives and makers have been left unable to earn a living.

 We’re determined to help.
-Today, we’re launching our Love Local campaign by officially lending our voice to two crucial campaigns that are fighting to support local food, drink, culture and entertainment in London.
+That's what our Love Local campaign is all about, promoting smaller businesses, shining a light on the proverbial little guy and lending our voice to various campaigns that are fighting to support local food, drink and culture in London.

 Time Out London